sitkevij/awesome-video/README.md

 ## Learning Resources

 - [digital video introduction](https://github.com/leandromoreira/digital_video_introduction) - A hands-on introduction to video technology: image, video, codec (av1, vp9, h265) and more (ffmpeg encoding).
+- [ffmpeg encoding course](https://github.com/slhck/ffmpeg-encoding-course) - An introduction to FFmpeg and its tools.
 - [Live Stream from Desktop](https://github.com/leandromoreira/live-stream-from-desktop) - Provide guidance to test live streaming (mpeg-dash or hls) or vod from your desktop

 ## Players